Membership, Permits, Rules and Conditions of the Club.

 Visitor permits are available to persons temporarily residing in the Grantown-on-Spey, Cromdale, Duthil, Carrbridge, Dulnain Bridge, and Nethybridge areas.

-Visitor permits are available to purchase on-line from www.fishpal.com Our Association has to pay commission on these sales and consequently, permits purchased on-line will include a small surcharge.
+Visitor permits are always available to purchase from Mortimer's shop in Grantown's High Street.
+Permits are also available to purchase on-line from www.fishpal.com Our Association has to pay commission on these sales and consequently, all permits purchased on-line will include a small surcharge.
 All anglers, including those purchasing permits on-line, must ensure that they are in possession of a signed permit obtained from Mortimer's shop before fishing.

 Visitor permits are issued on a daily or weekly basis.